felixlopz/hubrise-test-task/content/contributing/en/style-guide.md

 ## File name

 Files should be given a contextual name written in lower case.
 Separate words with hyphens, not underscores.
-Use only standard ASCII alphanumeric characters.
+Use only **standard ASCII alphanumeric characters**.
 For image file names, see [Image file names](/contributing/screenshots-guide/#image-naming-convention).

 ## Meta Title and Description